 How to use iNaturalist for the Personal Bioblitz project: Adding many observations at once on the website

-This is how the Flickr photo import window looks like.
+This is how the photo import window looks like.
 Check off the photos you want to import as observations.
+Find the photos on your computer, select them, and then list date, place, and species.